Why Normality Matters in Statistics

 Data transformations can sometimes normalize a skewed distribution.
 Common transformations include:

-- Square root transformation -- useful for moderately right-skewed count data.
+- Square root transformation (Y' = sqrt(Y)) -- useful for moderately right-skewed count data.
+Milder than the log transformation and preserves zeros.

-- Box-Cox transformation -- a family of power transformations that finds the optimal normalizing transformation.
+- Box-Cox transformation -- a family of power transformations that finds the optimal normalizing transformation using maximum likelihood.
+The parameter lambda determines the specific transformation (lambda = 0 is log, lambda = 0.5 is square root).

 After transforming, re-run the normality test on the transformed variable.
 If the transformation succeeds, you can analyze the transformed data with parametric tests.
 However, interpretation becomes less intuitive because results are on the transformed scale.